Last night I dreamed I was a stagehand during a metatheatrical number called “Butts in Seats.”

 The lyrics I remember were “Technic-al-ly your tickets were free. / Economic’ly the house is (**RATCHET SOUND**) em-em-empty,” delivered with vaudeville comic leg motions.

 Then an ensemble dressed as stagehands entered, pursuing a rope that they were choreographed to fumble.
-There were slide whistles and gongs in the musical score, as two people bending over to pick something up and banging their heads together, and someone did the bit bit with carrying a board over your shoulder and turning around to see what’s behind you, thus forcing the people on either side of you to hit the floor.
+There were slide whistles and gongs in the musical score, as two people bending over to pick something up bonked heads, and someone did the bit with carrying a board over your shoulder and turning around to see what’s behind you, thus forcing the people on either side of you to hit the floor.
 That sort of thing.

-A person standing next to me, whom my dreaming mind recognized as an actual stage hand, noticed I was holding back this curtain and started trying to tie it off.
-After a particularly well-done gag, we exchanged a friendly glance and shared a chuckle.
+A person standing next to me, identified by my dreaming mind as an actual stage hand, noticed I was holding back this curtain and started trying to tie it off.
+After a particularly well-done gag, we exchanged friendly glances and shared a chuckle.
 The scene was corny, but the performers were selling it.

-Then the music stopped, and suddenly the performers were standing there dumbstruck, and an offstage voice — that my dreaming mind recognized as the character representing the director of the theater where “Butts in Seats” was being performed — began berating the performers as if they were real stagehands who had just made multiple ridiculous blunders.
+Then the music stopped, and suddenly the performers were standing there dumbstruck, and an offstage voice — that my dreaming mind recognized as the producer of the show in which the song “Butts in Seats” featured — began berating the performers as if they were real stagehands who had just made multiple ridiculous blunders.

 The actors, ashen-faced, started shuffling off stage.
 I exchanged a shocked glance with the real stagehand next to me.